Skip to main content

 • Honeywell International in actions seeking contribution from oil companies for natural resource damages and cleanup costs for the remediation of Onondaga Lake in Syracuse, New York.

-• Renewable fuels manufacturer in petition for review of the US Environmental Protection Agency's Renewable Fuel Standard program rules.
+• Renewable fuels manufacturer in petition for review of the U.S. Environmental Protection Agency's Renewable Fuel Standard program rules.

 • Southeast Pennsylvania Transit Authority in dispute with Amtrak over rail corridor usage rights and property interests in the Northeast Corridor.
 Amtrak v.
 SEPTA, No. 1:19-cv-537 (D.D.C.).